Can Benzodiazepines Cause Brain Damage?

 In higher doses, a larger amount of GABA neurotransmitters will attach themselves to the GABA receptors.
 This will slow down neuronal activity in the areas of the brain that are responsible for controlling respiration, heart rate, and other important physical responses.

-The brain and body can also become impacted by benzodiazepine abuse when a person becomes physically dependent on the medication.
+The brain and body can also become impacted by benzodiazepine use disorder when a person becomes physically dependent on the medication.
 Within a week or so of taking benzodiazepines, the body’s systems will start to adapt to the presence of the substance.
 If a person suddenly stops taking their medicine, they will suffer from uncomfortable withdrawal symptoms, such as rebound anxiety.

 Becoming physically dependent on benzodiazepines often results in a person starting to crave more of the medications so they can feel the same way they did when they first started taking them.
 This can cause them to use their prescription up faster than they are supposed to or illegally purchase the medications from drug dealers.

-Treatment For Benzodiazepine Abuse And Addiction
+Treatment For Benzodiazepine Use Disorder And Addiction

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.